mono/website/community/google-summer-of-code/projects.md

 ## Contacting the Mono Team

-If you have questions or suggestions that you want to make in real-time and talk to a member of the team, please join us on IRC on the server "irc.gnome.org" in channel "#monosoc", "#monodev" or the "#mono" channel.
+If you have questions or suggestions that you want to make in real-time and talk to a member of the team, please join us in [our Gitter channels](ttps://www.mono-project.com/community/help/chat).
 Various mentors and students from past years are usually there and can answer some quick questions about the program and about Mono.

-The mailing lists are a very important communication channel, students should use them to get more information and feedback about ideas and proposals.
-Community engagement is essential for a successful summer of code, so get involved!
+Community engagement is essential for a successful Summer of Code, so get involved!

+Feel free to file an issue [on GitHub](https://github.com/mono/mono/issues) if you want to discuss something, even if it's not a bug.

 For any questions you may have about the program itself and to talk to the Mono GSoC admin, you can use [soc@xamarin.com](mailto:soc@xamarin.com).